passy/twoxpy/README.md

 # Twoxpy

-A tiny Twitter REST API proxy with an unpronouncable name.
+A tiny Twitter REST API proxy with an unpronouncable name for Python 2 and Python 3.

 ## Setup